K 12 Education Visa Sponsorship Jobs in Alabama

 Which visa types are most common for K-12 education roles in Alabama?

-The H-1B is the most commonly used visa for K-12 teachers in Alabama, as teaching positions in specialized subjects typically qualify as specialty occupations requiring at least a bachelor's degree in a related field.
-Some Alabama districts and private schools also use the J-1 Exchange Visitor visa, particularly through teacher exchange programs that place international educators in high-need schools for a defined program period.
+The H-1B visa is the most commonly used visa for K-12 teachers in Alabama, as teaching positions in specialized subjects typically qualify as specialty occupations requiring at least a bachelor's degree in a related field.
+Some Alabama districts and private schools also use the J-1 visa Exchange Visitor visa, particularly through teacher exchange programs that place international educators in high-need schools for a defined program period.

 Which companies sponsor visas for K-12 education roles in Alabama?